fabiangunzinger/causal-inference-notes/chapters/standard_error.md

 # Standard error {#sec-standard-error}

-In this section, we'll derive the standard error of our treatment effect estimator $\tee$.
+- In this section, we'll derive the standard error of our treatment effect estimator $\tee$.

-Our treatment effect estimate, $\tee$, is a random variable because sampling and treatment assignment are random.
-This means that if we were to repeat the sampe experiment many times we'd get a slightly different value for $\tee$ each time.
+- Our treatment effect estimate, $\hat{\tau}$, is a random variable because sampling and treatment assignment are random.

+- This means that if we were to repeat the same experiment many times we'd get a slightly different value for $\hat{\tau}$ each time.

-The distribution of all these values is called the sampling distribution of
+- The distribution of all these values is called the sampling distribution of $\tee$.

-$\tee$.
-We know a few things about that distribution.
+- We know a few things about that distribution.
 From the central limit theorem we know that its shape is Normal (see @sec-stats-foundations).
 Above we have shown above that the distribution has mean $\te$, which means our estimator is unbiased.
 Naturally, the distribution also has a standard deviation.
 Because it is a sampling distribution, that standard deviation is called the standard error.
 But it is still a standard deviation, and is thus defined as the square root of the variance.

-We'll thus find the standard error as follows: we first derive the variance of the treatment estimate, then find a way to estimate that variance, and then take the square root of that estimate to get the standard error.
+- We'll thus find the standard error as follows: we first derive the variance of the treatment estimate, then find a way to estimate that variance, and then take the square root of that estimate to get the standard error.

 ### Treatment effect estimate variance